prg007/HW_02_Systems/README.md

 ## Hash Test

 Tests the functionality of passing custom hash functions into the cache.
-We tested 3 different hash functions.If the hash function is nullptr, then we default to `std::hash`.
+We tested 3 different hash functions.If the hash function is nullptr, then we default to `std::hash`.(First 2 blocks of the screenshot) To check the hash test, uncomment out the last 2 lines of the set method.

-A **constant hasher** which just returns 1 regardless of what key we pass in.
-A **mod** hasher which takes a string representation of an integer and returns mod 10 of the `stoi(key)`.
-Finally, the vanilla hash function i.e. the default `std::hash_function`.
+The **vanilla hash function** i.e. the default `std::hash_function`(Next 2 blocks) A **constant hasher** which just returns 1 regardless of what key we pass in.(next 2 blocks) A **mod** hasher which takes a string representation of an integer and returns mod 10 of the `stoi(key)` (Last 3 blocks of the screenshot).
+Finally,.
 We also test different max load factors.
 Refer to the source file to see what tests we came up with.

 We cannot use asserts in this test because the unordered map is a private data member of the cache.
 So, in order to check that the hash functions are working properly we print out the bucket each key is in using the `umap.bucket(key)` method and the total no. of buckets using `umap.bucket_count()`.
 If they are working correctly we should get the screenshot below which we do.
 For further comments as to how the tests work and the meaning of the screenshot, refer to the source file.